dhaheenrahman/moodApp/README.md

 # moodApp
-An app to track user's mood patterns based on the entries made by them everyday.
+An app powered with AI and ML to track user's mood patterns based on the entries made by them everyday.